petermr/tigr2ess/getpapersOcimum.md

 # getpapers

-`getpapers` (written by Rik Smith-Unna, supported by ContentMine with Shuttleworth Funding) is a simple, powerful tool for querying repositories of scholarly articles using a simple one-line command.
+`getpapers` is a simple, powerful tool for querying repositories of scholarly articles using a simple one-line command.

 Full instructions for installation and use are given at [getpapers repository](http://github.com/contentmine/getpapers).
 Please download and install.

 This document is specially for the day of the workshop.

 ## first step
 By default `getpapers` uses the [EuropePMC](http://www.europepmc.org) API.
 It's worth testing this online.

-Ambarish Kumar is interested in the plant Ocimum Sanctum ("Holy Basil") and its terpinome so we'll use that - it's a useful size of problem with lots of interest.
+We will use Ocimum Sanctum ("Holy Basil") as a test dataset.
+It's a useful size of problem with lots of interest.
 Try it on the EPMC site as well.

 If you've installed `getpapers`, make a directory for the results (we'll call it `tigr2ess` here).
 Then:
 ```